switchupcb/copygen/examples/cast/README.md

 ## Modifiers

 Copygen handles assignability of fields with identical field names and definitions by default.
-When you must match fields using identical field names, but different definitions, enable Copygen type casting: This option modifies the matcher to match fields using an automatic or provided modifier.
+Enable Copygen type casting when you must match fields using identical field names, but different definitions: This option modifies the matcher to match fields using an automatic or provided modifier.

 _Typecasting is not a feature in the Go programming language._